The configuration consists, in general, of the following five parts:

 </participant>

-The name of the participant has to coincide with the name you give when creating the preCICE interface object in the adapter:
+The name of the participant has to coincide with the name you give when creating the participant object in the adapter:

 The participant provides